 Introduction

-when combined in a vector.
-The type of the vector, and thus of all its
+in a vector (see help("c")).
+The type of the vector, and

-components, will be the highest type of the components in the hierarchy
+thus of all its components, will be the highest type of the components

-NULL < raw < logical <
+in the hierarchy NULL < raw <

-integer < double < complex
+logical < integer < double

-< character < list <
+< complex < character <

-expression, see the section Details in
+list < expression, see the section

-help("c") and help("typeof").
-For example,
+Value in help("typeof").
+For example, numeric

-that c(314, "nco") results in the character vector
+c(314, "nco") results in the character vector

 c("314", "nco").
 This also holds for the logical

-NA, which will be coerced to NA_character_ but
+NA, which will be coerced to NA_character_

 Consequences for checks